PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 > Docker was originally built for Linux based operating systems.
 Until recently running docker on Mac or Windows required the use of a virtual machine using either > VirtualBox or VMWare, however Docker is now available natively on both Mac and Windows.
 This requires a recent version of OSX or Windows so be sure to check the
 > prerequisites when installing Docker.

 Now that we have Docker installed we can press ahead.
-In this recipe we will be adding a new microservice that stores data into a MongoDB container to our microservice system from the last recipe `Dealing with Configuration`.
-If you skipped this recipe, the code is available in the accompanying source in the directory `source/Dealing_With_Configuration`.
+In this recipe we will be adding a new microservice that stores data into a MongoDB container to our microservice system from the last recipe `Standardizing services configuration, internal structure and data formatboilerplate the code is available in the accompanying source in the directory `source/Dealing_With_Configuration`.

 ### How to do it
 Firstly we need to pull the MongoDB container.
 We can do this using Docker to pull the official Docker MongoDB container, to do this run: